ILLIXR/ILLIXR/qemu/INSTRUCTIONS.md

 To launch the VM from now on, just use `ILLIXR/qemu/run.sh`.
 This will boot from the Ubuntu image we created earlier (`illixr.qcow2`).
 Once Ubuntu is installed, it is safe to delete `ubuntu-18.04.5-desktop-amd64.iso`.

 ## Setting up the VM
-Once inside the VM, open a terminal and run the following commands to setup IlliXR:
+Once inside the VM, open a terminal and run the following commands to setup ILLIXR:

 `sudo apt-get install -y git`